 Changing the ownership of a property via deeding into an LLC is considered loan fraud—can be considered a “straw buyer” scenario.
 This was a major component to the Great Recession.
 Investors would get their friends to purchase a property in their own name and then they would get paid a few thousand dollars to deed the property into the name of an investor owned LLC.
 When the crash happened and banks went back to the original buyer they found that a new entity was now on title and their recourse became fuzzy.
 In the end, the original buyer was left with a property they didn’t want and payments they couldn’t afford and the threat of loan fraud to boot.

 Mortgage company could enforce “due on sale” clause—not very likely.
 I have never seen it happen.
 But it exists in part based on the previous bullet point.
 If they see that property ownership has changed they can call the loan due to protect their investment.
 But as long as payments are being made it’s not likely.
-I have a saying “everything is good until it isn’t.”.
+I have a saying “everything is good until it isn’t.”

 An LLC cannot take advantage of the tax code allowing an owner to defer taxes via a 1031 exchange upon sale of the property.